basva923/GarminLive/README.md

 This application retrieves live activity data from your Garmin devices and shows it on the screen.

-An apk release build is available in the release assets.
+An apk release build is available in the release assets of this repo: [v1.0](https://github.com/basva923/GarminLive/releases/tag/v1.0)

 ## Requirements
 - Garmin Connect is installed on your phone